Shrimp Fried Rice Recipe (VIDEO)

-Yes!
-Rice is gluten free, so you really just need to make sure your soy sauce is gluten free like this Tamari soy sauce.
+Rice is gluten-free, so you really just need to make sure your soy sauce is gluten-free like this Tamari soy sauce.

 Shrimp Fried Rice Recipe

-Shrimp Fried Rice is one of my go-to 30-minute meals and my family can't get enough of it.
-Fried Rice is the best way to use leftover rice.
+Shrimp Fried Rice is one of my go-to 30-minute dinners and my family can't get enough of it.
+Shrimp and Rice is the best way to use leftover white rice.

 - 1 tsp cornstarch